nicolodiamante/zchat/README.md

 ## Notes

-When you launch Zchat, it will automatically check if you are in a Git repository.
-If you are, it will provide relevant Git commands and guidance.
-If not, Zchat will help you access the right command line tools and find the best solution to complete your task.
+Upon launching Zchat, the script automatically checks whether you're in a Git repository.
+If it determines that you are, Zchat will present relevant Git commands and provide guidance.
+If you're not in a Git repository, Zchat assists you in accessing the appropriate command line tools to find the most effective solution for your task.

 ### Resources